trychlos/pwix-accounts-manager/README.md

     `allowFn` prototype is: `async allowFn( action<String> [, ...<Any> ] ): Boolean`

+- `classes`

+    Let the application provides some classes to add to the display.
+The classes mentionned here are added to the configured values if any.

+    Defauts to nothing.

 - `collection`

     When set, the name of the collection to be managed.